In many animated series, goodies and baddies are distinguished by the size of their eyes

 - Pupil size is entirely controlled by the autonomic nervous system.
 The effect of mood is real, but much smaller than the far more basic accommodation for light level.
 It likewise is not as important as the function of the autonomic nervous system.
 Pupil dilation is a result of the sympathetic division of the autonomic nervous system, the part responsible for fight-or-flight.
 An aggressor will have dilated pupils, as will someone "wide-eyed with fright."
 Parasympathetic stimulation, the feed-and-breed side of the autonomic nervous system, causes constriction.
 Likewise, cocaine and amphetamines cause dilation, which heroin causes constriction.
 Take a look at the size of the pupil of this young Thai boxer here◊ for illustration.

-- This is inverted for cats: bigger eyes are scarier because it indicates they're looking at prey, narrower eyes show trust and comfort with whomever they're looking at.
+- This is inverted for cats: bigger eyes with large pupils are scarier because it indicates either they're looking at prey or they are frightened, slightly narrower eyes with medium sized or smallish pupils show trust and comfort with whomever they're looking at.
+Really constricted pupils indicates hostility or an aggressor.

 - 19th-century women used to put belladonna (aka deadly nightshade) extract in their eyes to dilate the pupils, so they would look prettier.